 Build a CV that stands out YOUR experience

 Same as having a portfolio, it’s not essential but it can potentially speed up the process.
 The key point here is No procrastination!
 Think about feasible things, not things that are way too ambitious that you might abandon.
 Build something small and then iterate, always write your ideas and thoughts somewhere.
-Start small, remember that you can always iterate! otherwise, it’s rather easy to get fed up during the process.
+Start small, and remember that you can always iterate! otherwise, it’s rather easy to get fed up during the process.

-Try not to do only projects that teach you step-by-step what you need to do by copying and pasting, do the ones that make you think, be creative and learn (e.g. codewars).
+Try not to do only projects that teach you step-by-step what you need to do by copying and pasting, do the ones that make you think, be creative, and learn (e.g. codewars).
 I took this as a personal project, to learn how to work solo, and then shared my experience about creating that.
 In the end, I wanted the have a place where I could share articles.

 Try not to focus on the money only

-Money is important, and most probably the main reason we all get into this, but at the beginning of our career prioritizing getting experience over trying to get into the best paying company in the market, can be a good exercise.
+Money is important, and most probably the main reason we all get into this, but at the beginning of our career prioritizing getting experience over trying to get into the best-paying company in the market, can be a good exercise.